Department of Health Informatics & Information Management

 HIM 4363.
 Comparative Record Systems.

-Theory and procedures for the maintenance and regulation of patient health information records in non-hospital medical care facilities to include long term care, ambulatory care, psychiatric care, rehabilitation and prison record keeping systems.
+This course explores theory and procedures for the maintenance and regulation of patient health information records in non-hospital medical care facilities to include long term care, ambulatory care, psychiatric care, rehabilitation and prison record keeping systems.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.